HemanthK9/TARANG-Website/README.md

 # TARANG-Website

-This project is a joint effort by <> and me.
+This project is a joint effort by [Hrushikesh Koyadala](https://github.com/hrushikeshkoyadala) and me.
 Hosted on the domain tarang2020.com